 Firstly, I would like to say that I will not write your book for you.
-I know from personal experience that sometimes that's what you what when you look for a 'How to' essay.
+I know from personal experience that sometimes that's what you what when you look for a 'How to write' essay.
 Well, I won't, I can't, and you probably wouldn't like what I'd do with it, anyway.
-Secondly, I must admit that I'm not a teacher, not published, basically I'm not qualified, and the two or three of you who know my real age have probably fallen off your chairs from shock at my impudence.
-But then, I've had these ideas floating around my head for ages, long before I joined Fictionpress, and writing them down will probably help at least me understand what I'm doing--or should be doing.
+Secondly, I must admit that I'm not a teacher, at the time I wrote the first draft of this I wasn't even published (over the years, that has changed), and the two or three of you who know my real age have probably fallen off your chairs from shock at my impudence.
+But then, I've had these ideas floating around my head for ages, long before I joined Fictionpress, and writing them down will probably help at least me understand what I'm doing-or should be doing.

 Thirdly, yes, I do know that 'Firstly', 'Secondly' and 'Thirdly' are not real words.

 Imagine, if you will, a world without description.
 If you find your capacity for imagination not quite that great (after all, it's not like I can describe it to you), then I shall imagine it for you.

 I saw a guy.
 I really liked him.
 I followed him around all day.
 He told me to go away.
 I did.

 I can't even say 'I was sad' because sad is an adjective and adjectives are descriptions.

 On another hand entirely, that paragraph was written in E-prime, a form of writing in which the verb 'to be' is not used.
 A talented handful of writers pioneer E-prime as a way to be active and lively in their description, but it doesn't automatically make your writing better.

 Almost as bad (or, sometimes, worse) than no description is bad description.
 We've all seen it, so you might want to skip over the italics…